2018 Was A Year Of Drastic Cuts To U.S. Refugee Admissions

 The Department of Homeland Security has its highest rate of denial on record for foreign-born U.S. residents applying for work permits, travel documents and applications based on family reunification and petitions for fiancés.

 New policies slow or stop the admission of skilled foreign workers and entrepreneurs.
-The number of international students in the U.S. has declined in the past two years, in part due to visa restrictions..
+The number of international students in the U.S. has declined in the past two years, in part because of visa restrictions..

 The U.S. military has also abruptly discharged some foreign-born recruits who were promised an expedited path to citizenship.

-Hundreds of thousands of longtime U.S. residents have lost Temporary Protected Status and are now subject to deportation.
+Hundreds of thousands of longtime U.S. residents have lost temporary protected status and are now subject to deportation.
 The TPS program, established by Congress in 1990, was created to offer protections to foreign nationals of countries devastated by natural disasters or armed conflict.
 It allows them to get work permits, pay taxes and establish new lives in the U.S.

 Even as the Trump administration's hard-line immigration policies have triggered a crisis on the southern border, another less-known crisis is brewing along the northern U.S. border with Canada.